Shreyanshjain02/90DaysOfDevOps/2026/day-64/SJ_day-64-state-management.md

 - Explanation of state drift with your real example
 - When to use: `state mv`, `state rm`, `import`, `force-unlock`, `refresh`

----

-## Submission
-1. Add `day-64-state-management.md` to `2026/day-64/`
-2. Commit and push to your fork

----

-## Learn in Public
-Share on LinkedIn: "Mastered Terraform state today -- migrated to S3 remote backend with DynamoDB locking, imported existing AWS resources, performed state surgery, and simulated drift.
-State management is the foundation of reliable infrastructure as code."

-`#90DaysOfDevOps` `#TerraWeek` `#DevOpsKaJosh` `#TrainWithShubham`

-Happy Learning!
-**TrainWithShubham**